-37. Within these liquidity constraints, the institution is expected to assess and define management buffers above the regulatory and supervisory minima and internal liquidity needs that allow it to sustainably follow its strategy.
-When aiming for sufficient management buffers over the short-term horizon, the institution is expected to take into account, for example, the expectations of markets, investors and counterparties and the reliance of the business model on the ability to pay out bonuses, dividends and payments on Additional Tier 1 (AT1) instruments, etc. In addition to such external constraints, the management buffers are expected, for example, to cushion uncertainties around projections of, and possibly resulting fluctuations in, liquidity ratios, to reflect the institution's risk appetite and to allow some flexibility in its business decisions.
+- and tolerance thresholds within its overall liquidity constraints, taking into account its risk profile and vulnerabilities. - 41.
+Within these liquidity constraints, the institution is expected to assess and define 23 management buffers above the regulatory and supervisory minima 24 and internal liquidity needs that allow it to sustainably follow its strategy.
+When aiming for sufficient management buffers over the short-term horizon, the institution is expected to take into account, for example, the expectations of markets, investors and counterparties and the reliance of the business model on the ability to pay out bonuses, dividends and payments on Additional Tier 1 (AT1) instruments.
+In addition to such external constraints, the management buffers are expected, for example, to cushion uncertainties around projections of, and possible resulting fluctuations in, liquidity ratios, to reflect the institution's risk appetite and to allow it some flexibility in its business decisions.